 Kelly Tunstall and Ferris PlockSeptember 2019 – October 2019

 Modern mythologists, Ferris Plock and Kelly Tunstall are colorists of a different order.
 Tunstall creates stylized portraits of female or female-identifying characters and their environments; while Plock’s work centers around slightly more masculine characters.
-Through a variety of mediums including acrylic, watercolor, spray paint, ink, gold or silver leaf and collage, Tunstall and Plock create highly detailed works, often character-based paintings on wood panels, plus installation, video, and sculptural components.
+Through a variety of mediums including acrylic, watercolor, spray paint, ink, gold or silver leaf and collage, Ferris and Kelly create highly detailed works, often character-based paintings on wood panels, plus installation, video, and sculptural components.
 Their deliberate focus on human and animal form allows for a certain surrealism to the point of abstraction; playing with how far the mind can consider a rendering of the body animal and/or human, even with multiple useful appendages.
 As we relate to these fantastic or strange bodies, our mind extends to accept them as our own.

-Both have been involved in solo and group exhibitions in Tokyo, San Francisco, Los Angeles and New York, and have participated in exhibitions in Tokyo, Mexico City, London, Paris, and Miami.
+Both artists have been involved in solo and group exhibitions in Tokyo, San Francisco, Los Angeles and New York, and have participated in exhibitions in Tokyo, Mexico City, London, Paris, and Miami.
 Their work is featured in San Francisco’s Michelin-starred restaurant SPQR, a large scale mural at Mr. and Mrs. Miscellaneous, SF, and at hotel Alcazar and restaurant Cheeky's, located in Palm Springs.

 Jon BernsonAugust 2019